 National Treasure

-Tebako Box with Fusenryō (floral roundels) in Maki-e and Inlaid Mother-of-pearl
+Sutra Box with Hōsōge (floral scrolls) in Maki-e

 Important Cultural Property